kulidaden/Voic/README.md

   <img width="450px" height='250px' src="./teleBot.png" align="center" alt="Telegram_Bot" />
   <h2 align="center">🤖Telegram Bot🤖</h2>
 </p>
 Here you can use the Telegram bot as an assistant for remote computer control.
-To do this, it is enough to go to Telegram, write what you need (like open YouTube music) and he will do it while you go to your room.
+To do this, it is enough to go to Telegram, write what you need (like open Telegram) and he will do it while you go to your room.

 # Installation
 1. Clone the repository: `git clone https://github.com/kulidaden/Voic.git`;